observablehq/stdlib/README.md

 <a href="#html" name="html">#</a> <b>html</b>\`<i>string</i>\` [<>](https://github.com/observablehq/notebook-stdlib/blob/master/src/html.js "Source")

 Returns the HTML element represented by the specified HTML *string* literal.
 This function is intended to be used as a [tagged template literal](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals_and_escape_sequences).
+Leading and trailing whitespace is automatically trimmed.
 For example, to create an H1 element whose content is “Hello, world!”:

 ```js
 html`<h1>Hello, world!`